BitOfIbrahim/myList_of_movie/README.md

 # myList_of_movie
-author : Ibrahim Nabi Mangi
+author : Muhammad  Ibrahim Nabi Mangi
 <br>
 user can register themselves and then log in and then can add their favourite movies on their lsit.